-The risks associated with the proposed modifications to MP06-0228 at the Shoalhaven Starches Bomaderry site have been assessed and compared against the DoP risk criteria.
+The risks associated with the proposed modifications to MP06-0228 at the Shoalhaven Starches Bomaderry site, including Product Dryer 9 and the MOD 17 changes, have been assessed and compared against the DoP risk criteria in this report.

 The results are as follows and show compliance with all risk criteria.